dpinney/pythonPackagingExample/README.md

 ### Installation

-This package can be installed by getting [Python 2.7.x](https://www.python.org/downloads/) and then in the terminal running:
+This package can be installed by getting [Python](https://www.python.org/downloads/) and then in the terminal running:

 ```bash
 pip install git+https://github.com/dpinney/pythonPackagingExample